LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 For example:

 ```
-# OmniBLE: Pod.swift: Increase insulin at insert by 0.35 U
+# OmniBLE: Increase insulin at insert by 0.35 U
 SHA-1 = 5e9f4f407ff5544663f496d2e3a5ed8aa4f32a68
 ```